Waste Management Sydney 🗑️ – What You Need To Know In 2023!

 What bin size and frequency do I need for my business?

 If you want to save money and boost recycling on Sydney waste management, it is key that you put some effort into producing a basic but effective waste management plan.
 The time you spend on this will certainly pay dividends later on.
 The key steps required to build an effective waste management plan include the following (note that you can also get help from a third-party programme such as the NSW Bin Trim programme):

-A. Get a clear understanding as to your current situation.
-Estimate volume of waste you are actually producing currently – i.e. weights, volume (metres cubed) of your general waste bins, collection method, current bin collection prices, how many bins you have (and the sizes and position in your yard area) and the recycling percentage that you are currently achieving.
+A. Get a clear understanding of your current situation.
+Estimate the volume of waste you are actually producing currently – i.e. weights, volume (metres cubed) of your general waste bins, collection method, current bin collection prices, how many bins you have (and the sizes and position in your yard area) and the recycling percentage that you are currently achieving.

-B. Check the details on our current waste services contract.
-Make certain how long your contract runs for, when it will rollover and if there are any negative clauses in there for you.
+B. Check the details of our current waste services contract.
+Make certain how long your contract runs for, when it will roll over and if there are any negative clauses in there for you.

 C. Begin organising your collections in a more efficient manner.
 Recycling is generally cheaper than general waste bin collection and disposal.
 So, removing recyclables from your bins and putting in place a dedicated cardboard collection can save you money.
 You may even be able to obtain free cardboard recycling depending on the quantities you produce.

 D. The correct bin sizes are the next step to work out.
 If you have been able to remove a certain proportion from general waste (to go into cardboard or commingled recycling), you will need to work out the weekly volumes you produce and then choose the appropriate wheelie bin sizes.
 In this regard, we recommend you refer to our article on wheelie bin sizes which should give you a good overview.
 We also attached pictures of varying bin sizes below to give you an indication of the range available to you.